Quantization: int8, int4, and GGUF

 Int8 is often a conservative first step.
 Many models survive it well, especially when the runtime and hardware support it cleanly.
 Int4 is more aggressive.
 It can be the difference between "does not fit" and "runs locally," but it is more likely to hurt long-context behavior, reasoning-heavy tasks, rare tokens, multilingual tasks, and precise formatting.

 Do not judge quality from one chat.
 Compression failures are often slice-specific.
 A quantized model may answer easy questions fine but fail on tool-call JSON, math, rare labels, or safety boundaries.
-That is why the eval set from the fine-tuning course matters here too.
+That is why the eval set from the Fine-tuning dataset lesson matters here too.

 A lower perplexity hit does not always mean your product is safe.
 A small average drop can hide a large failure on the exact slice your application depends on.